beanflare/sereni-docs/docs/source/clients.rst

 - **Name:** The name of the client
 - **Phone:** Company phone number and contact person
 - **Email:** The client email address
-- **Balance:** The client’s payment balance
+- **Balance:** The client's payment balance
-- **Location:** The client’s addresses
+- **Location:** The client's addresses

 Create Customer
 """"""""""""""""

-So, you’ve taken on a new client?
+So, you've taken on a new client?
 Congratulations!

 Your customers list is at the heart of your invoicing activity, so it's really important to maintain current information on all your customers.
-When you start working with a new client, the first thing you’ll need to do is to add the new client by entering their contact information and business details.
+When you start working with a new client, the first thing you'll need to do is to add the new client by entering their contact information and business details.

 When creating and saving a new client to your Client list, make sure to have the relevant, up-to-date information at hand.
 You are only required to enter the information one time.
 Sereni automatically tracks all invoicing,projects and payment activity for each client.